2019 Main Cleaning Program - Important Information

 The Alameda County Water District (ACWD) is scheduled to clean a selection of water mains in the cities of Fremont and Union City, and all dead-end mains in the Tri-Cities to improve water quality and remove sediment buildup in pipes that may cause discolored water.
 This is part of the vital service provided by ACWD to ensure that all customers receive high quality water.

-Cleaning will occur at various locations throughout the service area from January through June 2019; Monday through Friday, from 7 a.m. to 4 p.m. (excluding holidays).
+Cleaning will occur at various locations throughout the service area from January through July 2019; Monday through Friday, from 7 a.m. to 4 p.m. (excluding holidays).
+Please be aware that the main cleaning schedule is subject to change.

 To find out if, and when the water main on your street will be cleaned, click the link by city below.
 Streets are sorted alphabetically: